autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-interface-package/creating-vehicle-interface-for-ackerman-kinematic-model.md

 ### Tips

 - You can subdivide your vehicle interface into smaller packages if you want.
-Then your directory structure may look like this (not the only though).
+Then your directory structure may look like below (not the only way though).
+Do not forget to launch all packages in `my_vehicle_interface.launch.xml`.
 ``` bash
 /<your-autoware-dir>/
   /src/